Drahlous/computer_knowledge_database/algorithms/recursion/README.md

 - Functions are added on top of the `callstack`, which can get very large, take a lot of memory, and overflow

+- When working with `recursive array functions`, the base case is often an `empty array` or `one-element array`